nathanxmeyer/KNS-Dhaskalio-iDigToDBase/README.md

 {{TOC}}

+## Acknowledgements
+This is a work product from the Keros-Naxos Seaways project (directed by Colin Renfrew and Michael Boyd), here made available for reuse and customization.
+It is an extension of the [iDig digital excavation software] (http://idig.tips), developed by Bruce Hartzler and the [Athenian Agora Excavations of the American School of Classical Studies in Greece] (http://agathe.gr).

 ## Purpose
-The iDig to SQLite Data Processing tools take data exported from Bruce Hartzler's iDig (thanks Bruce!) and move them into a set of CSV files that can support a variety of uses such as import to a database or GIS.
-There is also a second round of processing more specific to the project of origin (Keros-Naxos Seaways, directed by Colin Renfrew and Michael Boyd) and this creates additional CSVs for the GIS as well as a GeoPackage and a Sqlite database.
-All of this can be modified for your project.
+The iDig to SQLite Data Processing tools take data exported from Bruce Hartzler's iDig and move them into a set of CSV files that can support a variety of uses such as import to a database or GIS.
+There is also a second round of processing more specific to the Keros-Naxos Seaways project.
+This creates additional CSVs for the GIS as well as a GeoPackage and a Sqlite database.
+All of this can be modified for your project using text-based editing tools.

 ## Basic Requirements
 It would be good if a completely non-technical archaeologist could use these tools.
 Unfortunately that is not the case.
 Minimally you will need to have a rough understanding / tools as follows: